josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 - **58 keycaps**.
 You can use either all in `1u` size but it looks nicer with two `1.5u` for the thumb keys.
 - **58 diodes  1N4148W**[^5].
 They are surface mount diodes in SOD123 package.
 - **2 TRRS connectors**.
 The same type which is used for Corne, Lily58 etc. Technically even TRS should work[^2] if you stick to (default) serial communication[^6].
+- **2 tactile buttons** through-hole, 2 pins.[^15].
+Technically optional: you can use metal tweezers whenever you need to reset the microcontroller.
+There's also a reset key on default layout so as long as you have firmware flashed and working you shouldn't need reset button on the board.
 - **1 TRRS cable**.
 TRS should work[^2] if you stick with Serial.
 - **10 (+4) M2 spacers**[^7].
 10 are going to hold the bottom and the top together.
 Their height depends on which switches you use.
 A build guide Lily58 Pro suggests `4mm` for Choc and `7mm` for MX.
 I was not able to get `7mm`, but `6mm` worked well for me with MX switches.
 I used brass ones but you can also buy nicer from anodised aluminium.
 Another 4 would be needed to hold transparent OLED cover but even though there are mounting holes in the PCB there is no OLED cover designed yet.
 - **20 (+8) M2 screws**.
 20 are going to hold the boards together (via spacers).
 I used some I had in my stock so I am not going to tell you exact length.
 But they need to be long enough to fix a `1.6mm` thick PCB to the spacer and short enough so two of them can fit in one spacer (might be trickier with 4mm spacers for Choc switches)